spmedia/email-enum/README.md

 **Email-Enum SEO Edition searches mainstream SEO websites and tells you if an email is registered!**

 This will search a list of popular webmaster, SEO, and marketing tools and let you know if the email has an account on any of those services.
+Users of these services and websites often have direct access to many companies servers, CMS logins, API keys, and more.

+Doing recon on these users can be helpful when trying to identify key users or services to gain a foothold in a company or business.

 Inspired by https://github.com/Frint0/email-enum